wahidOne/Simple-App/README.md

-HOW TO BUILD APP
+**HOW TO BUILD APP with Docker**

 **STEP 1**

 For the installer you must be download template from :
 _https://www.tooplate.com/free-templates_
-choice the template you need and download
+choose the template you need and download

 **STEP 2**